-Captain America was revived by one of his original co-creators Jack Kirby and Stan Lee during 1964 in issue #4 of the Avengers.
+Captain America was revived by one of his original co-creators Jack Kirby, along with Stan Lee, during 1964 in issue #4 of the Avengers.
 This was the start of Cap as we know him.
 He became an instant hit and was soon leading the Avengers.
-A short time later he shared and co-headlined a comic called "Tales of Suspense" along with fellow Avenger Iron Man.
+A short time later, he shared and co-headlined a comic called "Tales of Suspense" along with fellow Avenger Iron Man.
 He has since become one of the cornerstones of the Marvel Universe and even transcended comics becoming a true American icon.
 Additionally, Captain America has been recreated many times over the years in comics featuring stories that take place in alternate universes.
 One of the most well-known alternate universe versions of Captain America is in the Ultimate Universe.

 Major Story Arcs